 For direct and indirect investments, including the holding of regulatory capital instruments of UBS AG by subsidiaries that are active in banking and finance, a FINMA decree introduced a risk-weighting approach, with a phase-in period until 1 January 2028.
 Starting from 1 July 2017, these investments were risk-weighted at 200%.
 From 1 January 2019 onward, the risk weights are being gradually raised by 5 percentage points per year for Switzerland-domiciled investments and by 20 percentage points per year for foreign-domiciled investments until the fully applied risk weights are 250% and 400%, respectively.
-As of 31 December 2023, the applicable phase-in risk weights were 225% for Switzerland-domiciled investments.
+As of 31 December 2023, the applicable phase-in risk weights were 225% for Switzerland-domiciled investments and 300% for foreign-domiciled investments.

-Refer to "Capital and capital ratios of our significant regulated subsidiaries" in the "Capital, liquidity and funding, and balance sheet" section of the UBS Group Annual Report 2023, available under "Annual reporting" at ubs.com/investors, for more information about the joint liability of UBS AG and UBS Switzerland AG
+Property (Capital and Capital ratios of our significant regulated subsidiaries) in the "Capital, liquidity and funding, and balance sheet" section of the UBS Group Annual Report 2023, available under "Annual reporting" at ubs.com/investors, for more information about the joint liability of UBS AG and UBS Switzerland AG